 A Game of Thrones (Mentioned)

 According to a semi-canon source, Jaehaerys looked wise and dignified even into his later years, with a long white, flowing beard.
 Not a warrior, his crown was a simple gold band with seven different colored stones inset.

-Jaehaerys was the first-born child of King Aenys I. For unknown reasons, his half-uncle, Maegor I, took the Iron Throne before him.
+Jaehaerys was a child of King Aenys I Targaryen.
+For unknown reasons, his half-uncle, Maegor I, took the Iron Throne before him.
 After Maegor died without issue, Jaehaerys took the throne at the age of fourteen.
 He inherited from his uncle's reign a war with the Faith Militant, known as the Faith Militant uprising.
 Maegor had used brutal methods to eradicate the rebellion, such as placing bounties on the heads of all members of the Faith Militant, but the rebellion had continued.
 Jaehaerys pacified the rebellion with the offer of amnesty for all participants and the disbanding of the Faith Militant.
 The offer was accepted and the orders disbanded on the condition that the Iron Throne would always defend the Faith of the Seven.
 This act earned him the name "the Conciliator."
 Jaehaerys also took away the right of the Faith to conduct criminal trials.